-Some LokSound 5 decoders are supplied with an 8-pin interface as per NEM 652 (refer to Fig 1).
+Some LokPilot 5 decoders are supplied with an 8-pin interface as per NEM 652 (refer to Fig 1).
 Installation in locomotives with this interface is particularly easy:

 - Remove the locomotive body.
-Please observe the instructions in the manual of your locomotive! - Remove the dummy plug from the socket and keep it in a suitable place for later use. - Insert the plug of the decoder in such a way that pin 1 of the plug (this is the side with the red / orange wires) sits next to the corner of the socket that is usually marked with , +, • or 1.
+Please observe the instructions in the manual of your locomotive! - Remove the dummy plug from the socket and keep it in a suitable place for later use.
+Insert the plug of the decoder in such a way that pin 1 of the plug - Insert the plug of the decoder in such a way that pin 1 of the plug (this is the side with the red / orange wires) sits next to the corner of the socket that is usually marked with \, +, • or 1.
 Please make sure that the pins are straight when inserting the plug.